raffaelk/DS_Portfolio/README.md

 - NLP analysis of a set of newspaper headlines.
 - Performed an extended exploratory data analysis.
 - Displayed with graphical and statistical tools how the importance of certain topics and words evolved over time.
-- Created a multiclass classification model classify the headlines into distinct topic categories.
+- Created a multiclass classification model to classify the headlines into distinct topic categories.

 ## Main Technologies Used
 - Language: Python